sasabosnic/rgz/ref/az.md

 # Alex says...

-<p class="quote">&#8220;Roman and I started working together in the
+<p class="f3 lh-title ni">&#8220;Roman and I started working together
-late nineties at Center Group, where he was a graphics designer, known for his immaculate taste and a very clean approach to visuals.</p>
+in the late nineties at Center Group, where he was a graphics designer, known for his immaculate taste and a very clean approach to visuals.</p>

 It was no surprise that I invited Roman to join me when I started Cinarra Systems&mdash;an advertising platform bridging the worlds